Skip to Content

 Safety

-Mapungubwe National Park is safe for visitors in our opinion.
+Mapungubwe National Park is safe for visitors, in our opinion.
 All South African parks and reserves are more or less free of crime.
 As is the case all over the world, cities tend to have some crime issues.
-Normal safety precautions should be taken when visiting urban centers during your holiday (see ‘Cities & Other Urban Areas: Safety Precautions’ below).
-The vast majority of travelers don’t have any crime-related incidents during their visit.
+Normal safety precautions should be taken when visiting urban centers (see ‘Cities & Urban Areas: Safety Precautions’ below).
+The vast majority of travelers don’t have any crime-related incidents during their trip.

 Malaria & Vaccinations

-There is a very slight risk of contracting malaria in the wet summer months from September to May in parts of South Africa.
+In parts of South Africa there is a very slight risk of contracting malaria in the wet months from October to May.
 As Mapungubwe is located in a low-risk zone, antimalarials are not considered necessary.
 It is still wise to cover up and use mosquito repellent (those containing DEET are most effective) in the evenings during those wet months.
 In addition, several vaccinations are advisable when traveling to South Africa (consult your nearest travel clinic).

 Wildlife Viewing

-Wildlife viewing in Mapungubwe is generally very safe as long as you pay close attention to your guide and obey any instructions that he or she may give.
-The ‘Wildlife Viewing Safety Precautions’ below should also help to answer any further questions.
+Wildlife viewing in Mapungubwe is generally very safe as long as you pay close attention to your guide and obey any instructions.
+Also read the ‘Wildlife Viewing Safety Precautions’ below.